 Narrate a story around how you've grown your skill set and knowledge.
 Also, aim to show the unique understanding or soft skills you bring about, thanks to your past success.

-Ending your sign language interpreter cover letter to avoid "Sincerely yours"
+Ending your sign language interpreter cover letter to avoid "sincerely yours"

 Yes, this sort of closing statement may work best before your signature.